digital-asset/daml/docs/source/daml/reference/interfaces.rst

    :start-after: -- TEMPLATE_EMPTY_IMPLEMENTS_BEGIN
    :end-before: -- TEMPLATE_EMPTY_IMPLEMENTS_END

-- If the interface being implemented has no methods, the ``where`` keyword can be dropped.
+- If the interface being implemented has no methods, only the ``view`` method needs to be implemented.

 Interface Functions
 *******************